How to Get Car Insurance With a Suspended License

 You might need an SR-22 form to get car insurance and eventually reinstate your license.
 SR-22s serve as proof of financial responsibility for drivers with past DUIs, serious moving violations, or multiple motor vehicle accidents in a short time.
 Your state will generally inform you if you need an SR-22 by court order.

 Your insurer will often file an SR-22 on your behalf, and you’ll likely need to pay a filing fee each year it’s required.
-Depending on your state, you may need to carry an SR-22 for three years.
+Depending on your state, you may need to carry SR-22 insurance for three years.
 During this time, your car insurance rates will likely be higher.

 Here’s a look at average monthly quotes for drivers with an SR-22 in place.

-The below rates are estimated rates current as of: Friday, November 1 at 12:00 PM PDT
+The below national rates are estimated rates current as of: Sunday, June 7 at 5:00 PM PDT.

 Data reviewed by Konstantin Halachev